 Where to Retire in Myrtle Beach and Home Prices

 Myrtle Beach has every type of retirement community option– from living in the heart of the city to all types of planned communities farther out from town.
 Some are 55+ age restricted, while many others are open to anyone, but in effect 50 plus.
-See link at top right for Directory of Active Communities.
+See link at top left for Directory of Active Communities.
 Real estate prices in the area tend to vary tremendously, reflecting the intense competition for retirees.
 Careful research will turn up bargains.
-According to the National Association of Realtors, the median price of a home during the second quarter of 2018, was $222,600 in the Myrtle Beach-Conway-North Myrtle Beach area.
+According to the National Association of Realtors, the median price of a home during the 4th quarter of 2021, was $321,500 in the Myrtle Beach-Conway-North Myrtle Beach area.
 Property taxes are are based upon 4%-6% of appraised market value multiplied by a millage rate between 100 to 200.
 Typical taxes for a full time resident under 65 for a home valued at $150,000 would be about $900 and $500 for someone over 65.
 Homeowners 65 and over can be eligible for a $50,000 homestead exemption.

-What is special about Myrtle Beach
+What Is Special about Myrtle Beach

 • The Grand Strand – one of the world’s longest sections of perfect beach • Tremendous variety of shopping and restaurants • Popular theatre with big name acts every day of the year • 120 golf courses • A housing style for every taste and budget • Mild climate • SC is considered a tax-friendly state for retirement

-What is not special about Myrtle Beach
+What Is Not Special about Myrtle Beach

-A Wings store ( beach necessities) on every corner; traffic; spring break; living in a tourist town
+A Wings store ( beach necessities) on every corner; traffic; spring break; living in a tourist town.

-Who will like retirement in Myrtle Beach
+Who Will Like Retirement in Myrtle Beach

 Although Myrtle Beach is extremely popular with retirees, only 15% of its population is over 65, so you won’t feel as if you are totally surrounded by older people.
 Naturally many of its developments are aimed at or are restricted to 55+; the composition in those communities will be different.